Balochistan Liberation Army

-The Balochistan Liberation Army (بلۏچستان آجوییء لشکر; also known as the Baloch Liberation Army, abbreviated BLA) is a Baloch ethnonationalist militant organization based in the Baluchistan region of Afghanistan.
-Operating primarily from regions scattered across southern Afghanistan and southeastern Iran, BLA perpetrates attacks in neighbouring Pakistan's Balochistan province, which it seeks to remove from Pakistani sovereignty.
-It frequently targets Pakistan Armed Forces, civilians and foreign nationals.
+The Balochistan Liberation Army (BLA) (Note: بلۏچستان آجوییء لشکر) is a Baloch ethnonationalist militant organization based in the Balochistan region of Afghanistan.
+Operating primarily from regions across southern Afghanistan and southeastern Iran, the BLA perpetrates attacks in neighbouring Pakistan's Balochistan province, which it seeks to remove from Pakistani sovereignty.
+It frequently targets civilians, foreign nationals, Pakistani soldiers and policemen, and has carried out multiple massacres targeting non-Baloch civilians, including ethnic Punjabis, Sindhis, Pashtuns and Saraikis.
+The BLA is also known for its anti-Chinese sentiment and attacks on Chinese civilians residing in Pakistan.
+It also regularly attacks schools, hospitals, and infrastructure projects in the province as well.

-BLA's first recorded activity was in mid-2000, when it claimed credit for a series of bombings against Pakistani authorities.
-BLA is listed as a terrorist organization by Pakistan, China, Iran, the United Kingdom, the United States, and the European Union.
+The BLA's first recorded activity was in mid-2000, when it claimed credit for a series of bombings against Pakistani authorities.

+The BLA is designated as a terrorist organization by Pakistan, China, Iran, the United Kingdom, the United States, and the European Union.

 History

-BLA was founded in 2000, although some media and analysts speculate that the group is a resurgence of prior Baloch insurgencies, specifically the Independent Balochistan Movement of 1973 to 1977.
-According to some sources, two former KGB agents code-named 'Misha' and 'Sasha' were among the BLA architects.
-According to them, BLA was built around the Baloch Student Organization (BSO).
-BLA disappeared following the withdrawal of the Soviet Union from Afghanistan as the USSR withdrew funding.
+The BLA was founded in 2000, although some media and analysts speculate that the group is a resurgence of prior Baloch insurgencies, specifically the Independent Balochistan Movement of 1973 to 1977.
+According to some sources, two former KGB agents code-named "Misha" and "Sasha" were among the BLA's chief architects.
+According to them, the BLA was built around the Baloch Student Organization (BSO).
+The BLA disappeared following the withdrawal of the Soviet Union from Afghanistan as the USSR withdrew funding.

-On 10 February 1973, Pakistani police and paramilitary raided the Iraqi embassy in Islamabad without Iraqi government permission.
-During the raid, they found a large cache of small arms, ammunition, grenades, and other supplies in crates marked 'Foreign Ministry, Baghdad'; they believed these were meant for Baloch rebels.
+On 10 February 1973, Pakistani police and paramilitary raided the Iraqi embassy in Islamabad without the permission of the Iraqi government.
+During the raid, they found a large cache of small arms, ammunition, grenades, and other supplies in crates marked "Foreign Ministry, Baghdad"; they believed these were meant for Baloch rebels.
 Pakistan responded by expelling and declaring persona non grata the Iraqi Ambassador, Hikmat Sulaiman, and other consular staff.
-In a letter to US President Nixon on February 14, Pakistani president Zulfikar Ali Bhutto blamed India and Afghanistan, besides Iraq and the Soviet Union, for involvement in a "conspiracy [...] [with] subversive and irredentist elements which seek to disrupt Pakistan's integrity".
+In a letter to U.S. President Richard Nixon on February 14, Pakistani president Zulfikar Ali Bhutto blamed India and Afghanistan, besides Iraq and the Soviet Union, for involvement in a: "conspiracy [...] [with] subversive and irredentist elements which seek to disrupt Pakistan's integrity".

-In 2004, BLA began a violent struggle against Pakistan for the separation of Balochistan from Pakistan, conducting terror attacks against Pakistani military as well as non-Balochi minorities in Balochistan.
+In 2004, the BLA began a violent struggle against Pakistan for the separation of Balochistan from Pakistan, conducting terror attacks against the Pakistani military as well as non-Balochi minorities within Balochistan.

 Pakistan designated the Balochistan Liberation Army as a terrorist organization on 7 April 2006 after the group repeatedly attacked security personnel.
-On 17 July 2006, the British government followed suit, listing BLA as a "proscribed group" based on the Terrorism Act 2000.
+On 17 July 2006, the British government followed suit, listing the BLA as a "proscribed group" based on the Terrorism Act 2000.
 However, the U.K. harboured Hyrbyair Marri, the suspected leader of BLA, as a refugee, despite Pakistan's protest.
 The group's actions were described as terrorism by the United States Department of State.